Skip to main content

 };

-Once you have your led_strip properly defined you need to add it to the root devicetree node chosen element:
+Once the led_strip is properly defined, add it to the chosen node under the root devicetree node:

 / {